mpizenberg/elm-test-rs/README.md

 But any other language could replace this since it is completely independent from the supervisor, runner and reporter code.
-Communication between the CLI and supervisor is assumed to go through STDIN and STDOUT so no need to lose your hair on weird platform named pipe issues.
+Communication between the CLI and supervisor is assumed to go through STDIN and STDOUT so no need to lose your hair on weird platform-dependent issues with inter-process-communication (IPC) going through named pipes.
 The CLI program, if asked to run the tests, performs the following actions.

  1. Generate the list of test modules and their file paths.
- 2. Generate a correct `elm.json` for the to-be-generated new `Main.elm`.
+ 2. Generate a correct `elm.json` for the to-be-generated `Runner.elm`.
- 3. Compile all test files with `elm make --output=/dev/null <all/test/files>` such that we know they are correct elm files.
+ 3. Compile all test files such that we know they are correct.
  4. Find all tests.
- 5. Generate the `Runner.elm` with one master test concatenating all found exposed tests.
+ 5. Generate `Runner.elm` with a master test concatenating all found exposed tests.
  6. Compile it into a JS file wrapped into a Node worker module.
- 7. Generate and compile `Reporter.elm` into a Node module.
+ 7. Compile `Reporter.elm` into a Node module.
  8. Generate and start the Node supervisor program.